|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The University of Toronto on occasion receives requests to bar individuals from speaking on campus.
 While, on some of these occasions, the administration is as offended as are those who would wish the speaker to be denied a voice… we will continue to encourage progress through open discussion and an exchange of views, no matter how difficult that may be in certain situations.

 The University of Toronto Students for Life (UTSFL) has conducted a pro-life campaign for several years.
 In the spring of 2008, Jim Delaney (Director, Office of the Vice Provost, Students) told the pro-life students that the graphic images disturb too many students, and that UTSFL should instead set up their display inside a classroom in the Sidney Smith building.
 Alternatively, U of T demanded that the “horse shoe” was to face the wall, rather than the walkway, with the same objective: to reduce visibility of the students’ expression.
 U of T rejected UTSFL’s argument that they were tuition-paying students entitled to express their opinions on campus, on par with all other students, without discrimination based on the content of their opinion, expression or viewpoint.
 The UTSFL were not prepared to comply, and since that time have conducted their campaign on the streets of Toronto next to U of T, rather than on U of T property.

-U of T has several student unions, the largest of which is the University of Toronto Student Union (UTSU) which comprises full-time undergraduate students, as well as some graduate students.
+U of T has several student unions, the largest of which is the University of Toronto Student Union (UTSU).
 UTSU grants or withholds official club status, makes club funding decisions, and monitors and manages club activities.